 5. Approaches, Methods, Techniques of teaching English:- (a) Introduction, definition & types of Approaches, Methods &Techniques of teaching English (b) Remedial teaching.

-6. Teaching of structures and vocabulary.
+6. The teaching of structures and vocabulary.

-7. Teaching learning materials in English.
+7. Teaching-learning materials in English.

 8. Lesson Planning.